-Fungus and infections often lead to problems such as thickened nails.
+Fungus and infections often lead to problems such as thickened, discolored, and sometimes, painful nails.
 Fungal toenail issues can be treated with the precision and minimized pain and discomfort of a laser.
 Nail fungus is a common condition that causes a white or yellow spot under the tip of your fingernail or toenail.
 As the fungal infection penetrates deeper, nail fungus can cause your nail to discolor, thicken, and crumble at the edge.
 It can affect several nails but usually not all of them.

 If your condition is mild and not bothering you, you may not need treatment, although most individuals would want to take care of this issue, if nothing more than for aesthetic reasons and to stop it from spreading.
 Walking barefoot in areas where there is moisture can cause the transmission of fungus.
 If your nail fungus is painful and has caused thickened nails, self-care steps and medications may help.
 Treatments are proven to be successful, but can still resurface if proper precautions are taken moving forward.
-Nail fungus is also called onychomycosis (on-ih-koh-my-KOH-sis) and tinea unguium.
 When fungus infects the areas between your toes and the skin of your feet, it’s called athlete’s foot (tinea pedis).
 In addition to laser treatments, there are also oral and topical medications provided to treat fungal nails.

 SYMPTOMS OF FUNGAL NAILS